aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 #### Lambda function

-The Lambda function's handler method contains logic for identifying the user and identity provider module to use to perform the authentication.
+The Custom IdP Lambda function's handler method contains logic for determining the user configuration and identity provider module to use to perform authentication.
 It also checks if the source IP is allowed to initiate an authentication request (based on ipv4_allow_list attribute in each user record) before invoking the target identity provider module.

 ![](diagrams/aws-transfer-custom-idp-solution-authentication-logic.drawio.png)